Manta Ray Night Dive with Kona’s Gentle Giants

 If you’re not inclined to see the manta rays from the water but still want to get a good view, some tours offer bottomless boat tours that provide an illuminated view of the ocean floor, where manta rays feed on the plankton attracted by the bright lights of the boats and harbor.

-Manta Ray Viewing from the Sheraton Resort
+Manta Ray Viewing from Observation Areas

 What if no manta rays appear on the night I’ve booked my tour?